At the time of registering payment is required.

 September 25, 2024 11:15 am

-Impact On Marginalized Women with a Focus on So Called Honour-Based Violence And Forced Marriage (Breakout room 2)
+Impact of Technology-Facilitated Abuse on Marginalised Women with A Focus on So-Called Honour-Based Violence and Forced Marriage (Breakout Room 2)

 Session exploring how marginalised survivors are impacted by technology-facilitated, cultural considerations and impacts.
 With a focus on social media, the misuse of deep fake technology to target and abuse survivors.
 How we identify this abuse, the challenges and how we develop bespoke safety plans for survivors.